-ation of Principal Financial Officer oction 302 of the Sarbanes-Oxley Act of 2002 I, David HB.
-Holtz , certify that: eviewed this quarterly report on Form 10-Q of Integra nces Holdings Corporation; 2. -statemen -necessar -circumst my knowledge, this report does not contain any untrue at of a material fact or omit to state a material fact y to make the statements made, in light of the ances under which such statements were made, not ng with respect to the period covered by this report; 3. financia in all m operatio my knowledge, the financial statements, and other I information included in this report, fairly present material respects the financial condition, results of ons and cash flows of the registrant as of, and for, ods presented in this report; 4. -responsi -controls -13a-15(c -reportin strant's other certifying officer and I are ble for establishing and maintaining disclosure and procedures (as defined in Exchange Act Rules and 15d-15(e)) and internal control over financial g (as defined in Exchange Act Rules 13a-15(f) and b) for the registrant and we have: (a) designed such disclosure controls and procedures, or caused such disclosure controls and procedures to be designed under our supervision, to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; (b) designed such internal control over financial reporting, or caused such internal control over financial reporting to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles; (C) evaluated the effectiveness of the registrant's disclosure controls and procedures and presented in this report our conclusions about the effectiveness of the disclosure controls and procedures, as of the end of the period covered by this report based on such evaluation; and (d) disclosed in this report any change in the registrant's internal control over financial reporting that occurred during the registrant's most recent fiscal quarter (the registrant's fourth fiscal quarter in the case of an annual report) that has materially affected, or is reasonably likely to materially affect, the registrant's internal control over financial reporting; and 5. disclose control and the strant's other certifying officer and I have d, based on our most recent evaluation of internal over financial reporting, to the registrant's auditors audit committee of registrant's board of directors (or performing the equivalent functions): (a) all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.
+-------------------------------------- ication of Principal Financial Officer Section 302 of the Sarbanes Oxley Act of 2002 I, Dav id B. Holt tz, certify that: 1. reviewed this quarterly report on Form 10-Q of Integra iences Holdings Corporation; 2. statemo necesso circumo on my knowledge, this report does not contain any untrue ent of a material fact or omit to state a material fact ary to make the statements made, in light of the stances under which such statements were made, not ding with respect to the period covered by this report; 3. financi in all operati on my knowledge, the financial statements, and other ial information included in this report, fairly present material respects the financial condition, results of ions and cash flows of the registrant as of, and for, riods presented in this report; 4. respons control 13a-15(reporti gistrant's other certifying officer and I are sible for establishing and maintaining disclosure ls and procedures (as defined in Exchange Act Rules (e) and 15d 15(e)) and internal control over financial ing (as defined in Exchange Act Rules 13a 15(f) and (f)) for the registrant and we have: (a) designed such disclosure controls and procedures, or caused such disclosure controls and procedures to be designed under our supervision, to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; (b) designed such internal control over financial reporting, or caused such internal control over financial reporting to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles; (e) evaluated the effectiveness of the registrant's disclosure controls and procedures and presented in this report our conclusions about the effectiveness of the disclosure controls and procedures, as of the end of the period covered by this report based on such evaluation; and (d) disclosed in this report any change in the registrant's internal control over financial reporting that occurred during the registrant's most recent fiscal quarter (the registrant's fourth fiscal quarter in the case of an annual report) that has materially affected, or is reasonably likely to materially affect, the registrant's internal control over financial reporting; and 5. disclos control gistrant's other certifying officer and I have sed, based on our most recent evaluation of internal lover financial reporting, to the registrant's auditors audit committee of registrant's board of directors (or sperforming the equivalent functions): (a) all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.

-/s/ David B. Holtz
+- /s/ David B. Holtz

-David B. Holtz Senior Vice President, Finance
+- David B. Holtz

+Senior Vice President, Finance
-Certification of Chief Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-I, Stuart M. Essig, Chief Executive Officer and Director of Integra LifeSciences Holdings Corporation (the "Company"), hereby certify that, to my knowledge:

-1.The Quarterly Report on Form 10-Q of the Company for the quarter endedMarch 31, 2005 (the "Report") fully complies with the requirement ofSection 13(a) or Section 15(d), as applicable, of the SecuritiesExchange Act of 1934, as amended; and

-2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: May 10, 2005 /s/ Stuart M. Essig

-Stuart M. Essig President and Chief Executive Officer
+- Certification of Chief - Pursuant to Section 906 of the I, Stuart M. Essig, Chief Executive Office Holdings Corporation (the "Company"), here 2.
+The information contained in the material respects, the financial the Company.
+Report fairly presents, in all condition and results of operations of Date: August 9, 2005 /s/ Stuart M. Essig Stuart M. Essig President and Chief Executive Officer

-Certification of Chief Einancial Officer

-Pursuant to Section 906 of the Sarbanas Oylov Act of 2002

-Sarbanes-Oxicy Act of 2002